ByteVenture/idm-trial-reset/README.md

 ## Additional Information

-- **Free Download for PC**: This tool can be downloaded freely for educational use.
-- **IDM Trial Period Extension**: This tool is designed to provide an extended trial period for educational purposes only.
+- **IDM Trial Reset Software Download**: This tool is available for free download as a .exe file.
+- **IDM Trial Reset Google Drive**: You can find the tool shared on Google Drive.
+- **IDM Trial Reset v1 0.0 and IDM Trial Reset Zip**: Version 1.0.0 is available in both .exe and .zip formats for easy download.
+- **Download Reset Trial IDM**: Reset your IDM trial without complicated steps.
+- **IDM Register & Trial Reset**: Supports resetting trial and registration options.

 ## Disclaimer

-This tool is provided for educational and informational purposes only.
+This tool is provided for **educational and informational purposes only**.
 Misuse of the IDM Trial Reset Tool may violate the terms and conditions of Internet Download Manager.
 The author and contributors are not responsible for any misuse.
 Please consider purchasing a license if you find IDM valuable.

 ## Credits